 In the Performance Options window, select the radio button that says “Adjust for best performance“.
 Alternatively, you can select Custom and choose the options you want to disable.

-Having the taskbar, start menu, and action center transparent can be good to your eyes, but the feature consumes some of the resources on your PC.
+Having the taskbar, start menu, and action center transparent can be good for your eyes, but the feature consumes some of the resources on your PC.
 You can disable transparency by visiting Settings > Personalization > Colors.
 Turn off the toggle button that says ” Make Start, taskbar, and action center transparent.

 8. Always keep Windows updated